 Most of the handicraft practices in Nepal have been passed on from generations to generations.
 But the younger generations are beginning to shift their focus to other kinds of jobs to sustain family life.

 Also, to keep up with the changing trends and bring in innovation, Nepal has put its footsteps into contemporary art and handicraft.
 Some of its modern art include floor covering, modern painting, patina products, felt crafts, puzzle toys, macramé leather handbags and more.

-The Nepali handicrafts industry not only practices and preserves age old tradition and culture in the country but also is a driving force in eliminating poverty by creating innumerable job opportunities, especially for women.
+The Nepali handicrafts industry not only practices and preserves age-old tradition and culture in the country but also is a driving force in eliminating poverty by creating innumerable job opportunities, especially for women.
 Production associations and groups like the Shree Mahila Utthan Pashmina Udhyog in Kathmandu have a group of about 30 employees out of which 50% are women.

 At present, Nepal’s handicrafts are among the largest exported items of the country and more than 20 handicraft products are being exported to about 85 countries across the world.

-The largest being USA which has a hold on about 25% of the handicrafts totally exported.
-Other major countries include Britain, India, Canada, Germany, Japan, Italy, France, Australia, Netherlands and China.
+The largest being the USA which has a hold on about 25% of the handicrafts totally exported.
+Other major countries include Britain, India, Canada, Germany, Japan, Italy, France, Australia, Netherlands, and China.
 This creative industry is home to about 916,852 citizens of the country, with the country’s capital Kathmandu, recording an employment rate of 89,548 in this sector.
 With the rise in the sale of handicrafts being sold online these days, the purchase of Nepali handicrafts is seeing a high.